 What Does a RO Filtration System Remove?

-Only a reverse osmosis water system can remove or drastically reduce all of the following harmful contaminants:
+Only a RO water system can remove or drastically reduce all of the following harmful contaminants:

 • Aluminum